WEC Energy Group Chiller Replacement

 Extensive Assessment

-The 20,000-SF building has had multiple restorations including upgrading windows, restoring bedrooms, purchasing original furniture from the Archdiocese, and bringing back original artwork from the Pabst family.
-Making sure the ceiling doesn’t leak, that heat and humidity are maintained, and ensuring weather does not compromise the integrity of the walls and windows, were all necessary elements to restoring and maintaining the structure and operation systems of the Pabst Mansion.
-With Strang’s assessment of the building envelope, structure, and systems our team’s final recommendation addressed these problems while complying with standards for Historic Restoration.
+Ensuring that the ceiling doesn’t leak, heat and humidity are maintained, and weather does not compromise the integrity of the walls and windows were all critical elements to restoring and maintaining the structure and operation systems of the Pabst Mansion.
+With Strang’s assessment of the building envelope, structure, and systems, our team’s final recommendation addressed these problems while complying with standards for Historic Restoration.

-Following the in-field assessments, Strang reported determinations of cause (where possible) and severity of observed conditions.
+Following our in-field assessments, Strang reported determinations of cause (where possible) and severity of observed conditions.
 We outlined recommendations to address these conditions and a preliminary opinion of costs was developed.
-This was incorporated into a recommended multi-year work plan that could be refined and reorganized according to funding, operational/program development, and building conditions.
-Strang’s evaluation showed that The Pabst Mansion required extensive attention to the integrity of its exterior envelope, a portion of its structural system, and its various mechanical and electrical systems.
+This was incorporated into a recommended multi-year work plan that could then be refined and reorganized according to funding, operational/program development, and building conditions.

 This building is listed on the National Historic Register #75000073.